-The only cleaning product that should be used on this area is an alcohol free mouth rinse such as Tech 2000.
-Dilute mouth rinse into a bottle of clean drinking water.
-(2 parts water to 1 part mouth rinse).
+The only cleaning product that should be used on this area is an alcohol free mouth rinse such as “Tech 2000.”
+Dilute mouth rinse in a bottle of clean drinking water (2 parts water to 1 part mouth rinse).

 If you are stretching your piercings, it is recommended to wait 4-6 weeks between each stretch ensuring your body enough time to repair itself and adjust to the size of the new jewelry.

 ** All healing times are general time frames.
 Everybody heals at a different rate.
 Take this into consideration before switching jewelry or stretching piercings.
 If the piercing itself is tender to the touch or the surrounding skin is pink or dry, give your body a bit more time to heal.

 TATTOO CARE DETAILS